CogStack/MedCAT/README.md

 ## UPDATE
 MedCAT is upgraded to v1, unforunately this introduces breaking changes with older models (MedCAT v0.4), as well as potential problems with all code that used the MedCAT package.

 MedCAT v0.4 is available on the [legacy](https://github.com/CogStack/MedCAT/tree/legacy) branch and will still be supported until 1.
-June 2021 (with respect to potential bug fixes).
+July 2021 (with respect to potential bug fixes), after it will still be available but not updated anymore.

 ## Demo
 A demo application is available at [MedCAT](https://medcat.rosalind.kcl.ac.uk).
 Please note that this was trained on MedMentions